FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 computer system usernames and passwords.
-However, whenever the Audit Board begins to interact with the RLA Tool, either at the beginning of an audit round or after taking a break, the Audit Board must sign in.
+However, whenever the Audit Board begins to interact with the RLA Tool, either at the beginning of an audit round or after taking a break, there is an informal sign-in process.
+After the authenticated County Audit Administrator formally logs in, there is a screen where the identity and party affiliation of Audit Board Members can be entered or changed.

 Screenshot (page:Acme County) ---